AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-windows/solving-problems/common-installer-errors.md

 ### Error 112: Disk is full, Error 1632: Temporary folder full or inaccessible {#error-112}

 These are two different errors with very similar solutions.
 As their names suggest, AdGuard VPN installer didn't find enough disk space to complete the installation.
 There are several things you can attempt to fix the problem:

 - Uninstall some programs or delete unnecessary files from the drive you were trying to install AdGuard VPN to.

 - Download, install, and run [AdwCleaner](http://www.bleepingcomputer.com/download/adwcleaner/), a free piece of software by Malwarebytes.
-It will, among other things, clean your system from all kinds of extra "leftover" files that remain after incorrectly uninstall programs and such.
+It will, among other things, clean your system from all kinds of extra "leftover" files that remain after incorrectly uninstalled programs and such.
 It will help clean up some disk space.

 - Reboot your computer.
 Sometimes temporary files can take up a considerable amount of disk space, and restarting your PC is the most reliable way to get rid of them.

 ### Error 1601: Windows Installer is not accessible {#error-1601}

-You could say this is a particular sub-case of Error 1603.
+You could say this is a particular subtype of Error 1603.
 The possible solutions are similar:

 - Start and re-register Microsoft Installer service.
 It requires some work.

     1) Press *Win + R* and enter **services.msc**.
-    2) Find in the list and double click on *Windows Installer*.
+    2) Find in the list and double click *Windows Installer*.
     3) Hit *Start* button under *Service status* and hit *OK*.
-If the service status is **running**, you should click on *Stop* first and then hit *Start*.
+If the service status is **running**, you should click *Stop* first and then hit *Start*.
     4) Press *Win + R*, type and enter ***msiexec /unregister*** and hit *Enter*.
     5) Press *Win + R* again, type and enter ***msiexec /regserver*** and hit *Enter*